 Figure 17- <h2> tags with Id's allowing the side navigation bar to link to them

 With the HTML in place, I added a new CSS module file to use for this navigation bar, which could be re-used for any page that needed one.
 My initial CSS code for this can be seen in the figure below.
 With this I was attempting to have a similar “sticky” function as the top bar navigation covered above i.e. no matter how far the user scrolled, the links would stay visible to the user.
-This did not work with the CSS in the figure below however.
+This did not work however with the CSS in the figure below..